softworkz/emby-wiki/Library-Structure.md

 ## Excluding Folders

-To exclude a folder from the library scan, simply mark it hidden, or place a file inside named ignore.
+To exclude a folder from the library scan, simply mark it hidden, or place a file inside named .ignore.